Design Considerations

 Thermal Breaks

 Ancon masonry support systems can be supplied with thermal breaks which are positioned between the structural frame and each support bracket.
 These thermal breaks have a thermal conductivity of just 0.3W/mK and minimise the cold bridging effect of the structural stainless steel support angle penetrating the insulated building envelope.
-For more information, download the brochure or contact us.
+For more information, download the technical literature or contact us.

 Fixing Methods